ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 ### When to use classic invocation syntax?

-Classic invocation syntax is here to stay!
+Classic invocation syntax is fine to keep using.
-The direct support for positional arguments, and the fact that classic invocation syntax can have an `else` block, or when you want to conditionally render one of two interfaces depending on the arguments passed to the component.
+It's especially helpful when you need direct support for positional arguments, things like an `else` block, or to conditionally render one of two interfaces depending on the arguments passed to the component.